LeXofLeviafan/mreframe/README.md

 For further information, I suggest checking out the original (ClojureScript) [`reagent`](https://reagent-project.github.io) and [`re-frame`](https://day8.github.io/re-frame/re-frame) libraries documentation.
-Code examples specific to `mreframe` can be found in the following Examples section, as well as in the API reference (
+Code examples specific to `mreframe` can be found in the following Examples section, as well as in the API reference.

 # Examples